pwrignall/campachoochoo/posts/2023-10-08-coffeeneuring-kick-off.md

 I'm planning to include the rest of my coffeeneuring exploits as well as: jotting down things I've found interesting that I want to find again later, sharing (hopefully) useful bits of information that aren't easy to find elsewhere, and getting better at writing.

-Thanks to Mendhak's [Eleventy Satisfactory Blog Theme](https://github.com/mendhak/eleventy-satisfactory) and

 The "campachoochoo" part of the name is courtesy of Bob Mortimer and one of his ['Train Guy's catchphrases](https://mashable.com/article/bob-mortimer-train-guy).
 No affiliation with it, I just like the word!

+Thanks to Mendhak's [Eleventy Satisfactory Blog Theme](https://github.com/mendhak/eleventy-satisfactory) and its excellent documentation to help get me going.